-Faculty and staff who would like to learn more about resources for sexual assault, dating or domestic violence, sexual harassment, and stalking can visit healthinitiatives.gatech.edu/well-being/voice or titleix.gatech.edu.
+Faculty and staff who would like to learn more about resources for sexual assault, dating or domestic violence, sexual harassment, and stalking can visit voice.gatech.edu or titleix. gatech.edu.
 Contact VOICE at voice@gatech.edu for information on upcoming events and training opportunities, which are available upon request for professional staff, student staff, academic classes, and organizations.
-VOICE's sexual violence prevention programs cover definitions of consent, sexual harassment, sexual assault, dating/domestic violence, and stalking; information on the Georgia Tech Sexual Misconduct Policy; safe and positive options for bystander intervention; sexual violence prevention strategies; and ways to support a survivor.
-Faculty and staff are also welcome to serve on the Sexual Violence Prevention Alliance, a multidisciplinary committee that meets monthly to address campus programming and communication related to sexual violence prevention and response.
+VOICE's sexual violence prevention programs cover definitions of consent, sexual harassment, sexual assault, dating/domestic violence, and stalking; information on the Georgia Tech Sexual Misconduct Policy; safe and positive options for bystander intervention; sexual violence prevention strategies; healthy relationships; and ways to support a survivor.
+Faculty and staff are also welcomed to serve on the Sexual Violence Prevention Alliance, a multidisciplinary committee that meets monthly to address campus programming and communication related to sexual violence prevention and response.